The PTP Academy

 Step 4: Family Interview

-May 30-June 2 by appointment only.
+May 28th - May 31st by appointment only.

 Following the group audition, applicants will either receive an invitation to participate in an informal family interview, or a notification that the applicant will not be moving on to the next step.
 Family interviews will be held virtually via Zoom and are the final step in the admissions process.